RobSimons1/ocean-dictionary/README.md

 * Words to be spilt up into there own individual letter and not one continous list of all words in alphabeitical order.

+* User LOGIN and REGISTER options.

 * Voting on words Page?
+Thumbs up and down.
 Difficult without user login credentials.

 * Could not create Text Index?